kaosagnt/ansible-everyday/README.md

     ansible_decode-facts - produce some human readable facts from the Ansible json fact files.

-    ansible_find-etc-opt-rmpnew-files - find leftover rpmnew / rpmsave files in the /etc and /opt directories ansible_find-files - find files or directories. if the list of files are large then the list of files are uploaded instead of being displayed.
+    ansible_find-etc-opt-rmpnew-files - find leftover rpmnew / rpmsave files in the /etc and /opt directories ansible_find-files - find files or directories.
+If the list of files are large then the list of files are uploaded instead of being displayed.

     ansible_gather-facts - gather facts about remote hosts and save to the facts/ directory